Long-form

 The 2015 OPM Data Breach

-The 2014–2015 cyber-intrusion campaign against the United States Office of Personnel Management — disclosed in June 2015 and attributed by the United States Government to actors associated with the People's Republic of China's Ministry of State Security — that resulted in the exfiltration of approximately 22.1 million records, including the SF-86 security-clearance background-investigation files of approximately 21.5 million current and former federal employees, contractors, and family members, and 5.6 million sets of fingerprints.
+The 2014–2015 cyber-intrusion campaign against the United States Office of Personnel Management — disclosed in June 2015 and attributed by the United States Government to Chinese state actors, subsequently associated by analysts with the People's Republic of China's Ministry of State Security — that resulted in the exfiltration of approximately 22.1 million records, including the SF-86 security-clearance background-investigation files of approximately 21.5 million current and former federal employees, contractors, and family members, and 5.6 million sets of fingerprints.

 2010-06